 Simplicity has been key to Southwest's success.
 Most of the carrier's flights are less than two hours, and it usually lands at small airports to avoid congestion at competitors' larger hubs; in Dallas it's the big dog at little Love Field, its birthplace, and in Chicago it accounts for most of the traffic at Midway Airport.
 Southwest's (and AirTran's) fleet consists primarily of one type of aircraft -- the Boeing 737 -- to minimize training and maintenance costs.

-Southwest has achieved unprecedented growth over the last five years.
-Its revenues grew 5% from $17.7 billion in 2013 to $18.6 billion in 2014, a historic milestone.
-Profits also skyrocketed 51% from $754 million in 2013 to a record-setting $1.1 billion in 2014 due to the higher revenue coupled with a steep decline in fuel and oil prices.
+Southwest has achieved unprecedented growth over the last six years.
+Its revenues grew 7% from $18.6 billion in 2014 to $19.8 billion in 2015, a historic milestone.
+Profits also skyrocketed 92% from $1.1 billion in 2014 to a record-setting $2.2 billion in 2015 due to the higher revenue coupled with a significant decline in fuel and oil prices.

-The historic growth for 2014 was driven by a bump in passenger revenues fueled by increased passenger yield, increased fares, and a marginal increase in capacity.
-Freight revenues for 2014 also rose primarily due to higher average rates charged as a result of fuel surcharges and an increase in other revenues.
+The historic growth for 2015 was driven by a bump in passenger revenues fueled by increased passenger yield, increased fares, and a marginal increase in capacity.
+Freight revenues for 2015 also rose by 2% primarily due to higher average rates charged as a result of fuel surcharges and an increase in other revenues.

-Southwest's operating cash flow increased from $2.5 billion in 2013 to $2.9 billion in 2014 due to the higher profits in addition to cash generated from accounts payable and accrued liabilities and air traffic liability.
+Southwest's operating cash flow increased from $2.9 billion in 2014 to $3.2 billion in 2015 due to the higher profits in addition to cash generated from accounts payable and accrued liabilities and air traffic liability.

 Protective of its low-cost image, Southwest has staunchly resisted charging passengers baggage fees.
 However, it has seen the value of this strategy and has rolled out new fees that have included allowing passengers to bring small dogs or cats into the cabin for a one-way charge of $75 and charging a one-way $50 fee for unaccompanied minors.